Alfresco/docs-activiti-enterprise/docs/administrator/identity/service.md

 ## Improving API call performance
 It is possible to improve the performance of API calls to the runtime bundle, query service and audit service by including a user's group membership in the JSON Web Token (JWT).

-**Note**: If any users are members of an excessive number of groups, performance will be degraded and it is advisable to not pass group membership with the JWT.
+**Note**: Adding group membership to the JWT increases its size.
+It is advisable to add group membership only when there are not an excessive number of groups per user, otherwise the performance will be degraded rather than improved.

 To include a list of user groups in the JWT that a user belongs to, make the following change to the client within the Identity Service: